 The second option is to begin your hike at the entrance to the Kotor Fortress.

-There is an entrance fee payable to pass this access point costing €8 between 8am and 8pm from May to September.
-However, if you visit earlier than this, there won't be a guide and you can technically walk up for free.
+There is an entrance fee payable to pass this access point costing €8 between 8 am and 8 pm from May to September.
+However, I've noticed that if you visit earlier than this, there won't be a guide and you can technically walk up for free.

 Following the city walls, you'll be able to walk all the way up to the Castle of San Giovanni, a famous hilltop castle with panoramic views over the Bay of Kotor.
 Then, from just below the San Giovanni Fortress, you'll find a small shortcut with a wooden ladder leading to a trail that quickly merges with the Ladder of Kotor Trail.
 Keep reading for the exact location of this shortcut.

-The benefit of this option is that you will be able to tick off the Kotor Fortress walls and the Ladder of Kotor on the same day.
+The benefit of this option is that you will be able to tick off the Kotor Fortress walls and the Ladder of Kotor on the same day and this is why we opted for this option.
 Furthermore, the hike turns into a semi-loop by taking the Ladder of Kotor path back down to the North Gate, meaning you won't have to follow back on the same trail.